MALEDICTIS

 WHAT/WHO IS MALEDICTIS?

-- Maledictis is a recording project with music and lyrics written by John Marszalkowski.
+• Maledictis is a recording project with music and lyrics written by John Marszalkowski.

-- The first single after the EP is titled Delica.
+• The debut EP features over 30 musicians, engineers, and artists.
+To see a list of who sang or played what on the EP, click here.
+The first single after the EP is titled Delica.
 It features some of the same musicians as well as new ones.
-Click here to see a list of who preformed on Delicta.
+The second single after Delica was Breathing In Vain.
+Click the link to see a list of who preformed on it.

-- Maledictis is not a touring band.
+• Maledictis is not a touring band.
 It was born and raised in the solitude of quarantine.

 WHAT STYLE OF MUSIC is this?